Microcosmos explorer student using their cellphone to capture a photograph of a prepared rhizome slide through the Foldscope.

 Para mi servicio social -necesario para graduarse de cualquier universidad pública en México- decidí realizar el formato de servicio a la comunidad.
 Para ello, recibí una concesión material de parte de One World Science, una iniciativa de FPI dedicada a promover la diversidad e inclusión en la ciencia.

 La consesión trató de 100 foldscopes, una clase de microscopio portable de papel.
-Diseñé un taller alrededor del microscopio llamado Exploradores del Microcosmos y lo impartí en escuelas en la Ciudad de México y Guadalajara que no tenían laboratorios de biología equipados.
+Diseñé un taller alrededor del microscopio llamado Exploradores del Microcosmos y lo impartí en escuelas en la Ciudad de México y Guadalajara que no tenían laboratorios de biología bien equipados.